mitchejj-attic/mitchejj.github.com/pages/arch-on-flash.md

 [^fat32]: `sudo mkfs.vfat -c -F32 /dev/sdc1 -n flashBoot -v`
 [^refindUpdate]: Everything moved to /usr/share/refind/ need to update this section.
-[^pacmanNote]: This reinstalls 'all' packages...
+[^pacmanNote]: The last command reinstalls 'all' packages...
 While it may not be needed, I just found I ran into a few issues where other libs where also croupted.
 If flash drive was supposed to be used for anything other than play/test and installer I would have wiped the drive and started fresh.